fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-2.md

 Being able to print back the types based on how you used them in your code means that as a TypeScript user, you can avoid some unfortunately humongous types getting displayed, and that often translates to getting better `.d.ts` file output, error messages, and in-editor type displays in quick info and signature help.
 This can help TypeScript feel a little bit more approachable for newcomers.

-For more information, check out [the first pull request that improves various cases around preserving union type aliases](https://github.com/microsoft/TypeScript/pull/42149), along with [a second pull request that preserves indirect aliases](https://github.com/microsoft/TypeScript/pull/42284).
+For more information, check out [the first pull request that improves various cases around preserving union type aliases ↗](https://github.com/microsoft/TypeScript/pull/42149), along with [a second pull request that preserves indirect aliases ↗](https://github.com/microsoft/TypeScript/pull/42284).

 ## Leading/Middle Rest Elements in Tuple Types {#leadingmiddle-rest-elements-in-tuple-types}